romanejaquez/dartpad_workshop_starter/public/step_07/instructions.md

 @override
 Widget build(BuildContext context) {

-    // add this at the top of the build method
+    // TODO: add this at the top of the build method in the
+    // FlutterAirWelcome widget

     FlutterAirFlightInfoStyles? flightInfoStyles =
         Utils.flightInfoStyles[Utils.getDeviceType(context)];